Roasted Beet Salad with Blue Cheese and Easy Maple-Balsamic Reduction is a perfect pairing of sweet and savory flavors.

 - 4 tablespoons crumbled blue cheese

-- While the beets cook, make the vinegar reduction.
-To do so, add the vinegar and maple syrup to a small saucepan over medium-high heat; bring to a boil, and then turn the heat down to medium-low and simmer until reduced by about 1/3.
+- Add the vinegar and maple syrup to a small saucepan over medium high heat; bring to a boil, and then turn the heat down to medium low and simmer until reduced by about ⅓.
 Cool completely (the syrup will thicken more as it cools).

 - To serve, arrange the salad greens on a large platter.
 Top with the sliced beets, walnuts, and blue cheese.
 Drizzle on the reduction to taste and serve immediately.

 Here are a few more beet salad recipes you might enjoy:

 - Beet and Carrot Salad with Pomegranate and Pumpkin Seeds by An Edible Mosaic

 - Beet-Citrus Salad by An Edible Mosaic

 - French Lentil and Roasted Beet Salad by RecipeGirl

 - Quinoa Beet Kale Apple Walnut Goat Cheese Salad by Jeanette’s Healthy Living